 Every website we create is telling a story.
 It doesn’t matter if you are blogging, selling a product, or selling a service.
 A story is being told.
 It is our goal to help a brand tell their story.
-After all, story telling is the most effective way of communicating the 5 W’s of your brand. (who, what, where, when, why).
+After all, storytelling is the most effective way of communicating the 5 W’s of your brand. (who, what, where, when, why).
 Let’s take our company, Folsom Creative, for example.
-It is our goal to communicate to the world (customers and non customers), that we are more than a web design company.
-We are a full service branding and design agency.
-We want to create the highest quality sites possible suing modern design, the best UX/UI practices.
+It is our goal to communicate to the world (customers and noncustomers), that we are more than a web design company.
+We are a full-service branding and design agency.
+We want to create the highest quality sites possible using modern design, the best UX/UI practices.
 There are two types of businesses; ones that are just business as usual (Quantity+Speed=Profit) and ones that are selling an experience (Quality+Creativity=Niche Branding).
-The first drives only for profit, while the second profits from providing great experience.
+The first drives only for profit, while the second profits from providing a great experience.

 Craft Brewing vs. Natty Ice

 At Folsom Creative we are true beer lovers.
 How can you fault us?
 We live in a beer capital.
-If you look at micro breweries, each has a story to tell.
+If you look at microbreweries, each has a story to tell.
 It may be the recipe, the culture, the style, or a combination of those.
 Craft brews definitely do not sell because they are inexpensive.
 They sell because they are quality, interesting, and visually appealing.
-This also also brings me to another point.
+This also brings me to another point.
 The top beer producers are in competition for sales.
-Micro breweries are different.
+Microbreweries are different.
 They aren’t competing with each other the same way the big breweries do.
-In fact many of them are comrades of the craft.
+In fact, many of them are comrades of the craft.
 Why can craft breweries all exist without directly trying to compete, while big breweries must compete to succeed?
-Easy, micro breweries are telling a different story, while the big breweries are all telling the same story (drink our beer, sports, girls, cold, etc…).
+Easy, microbreweries are telling a different story, while the big breweries are all telling the same story (drink our beer, sports, girls, cold, etc…).

-Its time that more business tell a story, believe in their craft, and produce product that their customers enjoy.
+Its time that more businesses tell a story, believe in their craft, and produce products that their customers enjoy.